CANADA FX DEBT-C$ falls as global inflation outlook in focus

 By John McCrank

-Nov 18 (Reuters) - The Canadian dollar extended its losses versus its U.S. counterpart on Thursday, touching a six-week low, after oil prices slid and inflation figures came in as expected a day earlier, in contrast to upside surprises in other countries.
+Nov 18 (Reuters) - The Canadian dollar edged higher against its U.S. counterpart on Thursday, after earlier touching a six-week low, as investors assessed the greenback's recent rally amid diverging central bank policy expectations and as oil prices remained under pressure.

-"The previous tailwinds for the loonie rally have recently switched," said Simon Harvey, FX market analyst for Monex Europe and Monex Canada.

-The Canadian dollar slumped on Tuesday after domestic data showed inflation rising at 4.7% in October, which was spot on market expectations.
+The loonie slumped on Tuesday after domestic data showed inflation rising at 4.7% in October, in line with market expectations.

+The Canadian dollar is likely to trade sideways in the near-term ahead of key U.S. data releases in the coming month, but overall, the softness is likely to be temporary, especially against said currencies like the euro and the yen, said Erik Nelson, currency strategist at Wells Fargo Securities.

+"To me, Canada is one of the best positioned G10 currencies when I think about its domestic growth situation, the positive terms of trade shock from oil prices, the labor market, and the central bank likely to be one of the more aggressive hikers in the G10," he said.

-The price of oil, one of Canada's major exports, was also a drag, having slid to six-week lows after China said it was moving to tap reserves, before reversing its losses.
+The price of oil, one of Canada's major exports, rose slightly after hitting a six-week low following China's announcement it was moving to tap reserves.

 China's move followed a Reuters report that the United States was asking large consuming nations to consider a stockpile release to lower prices as inflationary pressures, driven in part by surging energy prices, start to produce a political backlash.